diego898/diego898.github.io/about.md

 ![[My wife and I at La Jolla Shores]](/assets/diego.jpg)

-I am a PhD Candidate in [Bioengineering](http://be.ucsd.edu/) at the [University of California: San Diego](http://ucsd.edu/) in the [Neural Interaction Lab](coleman.ucsd.edu/).
-I'm currently working on developing theoretical and numerical techniques to make *efficient* use of *information*, with special applications to global health.
+I currently a Postdoctoral Researcher at [Vanderbilt University](http://www.vanderbilt.edu/), jointly hosted in the [Department of Electrical Engineering and Computer Science](https://engineering.vanderbilt.edu/eecs/) in the lab of [Dr. Eugene Vorobeychik](http://vorobeychik.com/) and in the [Department of Biomedical Informatics](https://medschool.vanderbilt.edu/dbmi/) in the lab of [Dr. Thomas Lasko](https://medschool.vanderbilt.edu/dbmi/person/thomas-lasko-md-phd).
 I love working in and learning about information theory, statistics, probability, optimization and neural modeling.

+I received my PhD in [Bioengineering](http://be.ucsd.edu/) at the [University of California: San Diego](http://ucsd.edu/) in the [Neural Interaction Lab](coleman.ucsd.edu/) where I was working on developing theoretical and numerical techniques to make *efficient* use of *information*, with special applications to global health.

 Before becoming a graduate student at UCSD I was an undergrad in [Computer Engineering](http://www.eng.ufl.edu/) at the [University of Florida](http://www.ufl.edu/).
 While there, I worked in the Advanced Computing and Information Systems [(ACIS)](https://www.acis.ufl.edu/) Lab developing the infrastructure necessary to enable Brain Machine Interface research.